SharkFourSix/jbeava/README.md

 The library comes with a simple expression parsing engine that provides the easiness of specifying custom error
     messages.

 You can reference the name and value of each target field by using variable placeholders like so.
-Below is on example:
+Below is one example:

 ```java
 @Filter(